btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 Additionaly, we recommend adding a lightning wallet.
 There are two options, connect an [internal](./LightningNetwork/#connecting-your-internal-lightning-node-in-btcpay) or connect an external [Lightning node](./LightningNetwork.md).
 Once completed, the Lightning wallet function becomes active.

-Elements of this are :
-* Internal node settings
-* Public node info
-* Change your connection

 For more information, check [Wallet](./Wallet.md) or [Wallet FAQ](./FAQ/Wallet.md)